 Calmly, I kept smiling on the outside, even though I was freaking out inside.
 "I-It's nice to meet you, S-Sir."
 I choked out.

-He released my hand and busted out laughing.
-"Don't worry-I was not offended by you or anything, and I am not going to kill you for peeking through my house."
+He released my hand and busted out laughing, trying to keep himself composed, but failing, "Don't worry-I was not offended by you or anything, and I am not going to kill you for peeking through my house."
 He gave me a sly glance.
 "Which is against camp rules by the way."

 "I had no idea!"
 I apologized.
 "I'm sorry-I didn't think of it as snooping or anything!"

 He laughed out loud once more and clapped me on the back.
 "Calm down kid, you'd think I was Ares or something."

 I managed to control my heart rate and smile.
 Hermes' was not a bad guy-but why did I get the feeling that Luke hated him?
 "I should probably catch up with the camp members, we will start training soon and I can't be late."